-If this Proposal 2 is approved by our stockholders, the 2018 EIP will become effective as of the date of the Annual Meeting and no additional awards will be granted under the 2011 EIP or the 2017 Inducement Plan.
-In the event that our stockholders do not approve this Proposal 2, the 2018 EIP will not become effective, and the 2011 EIP and the 2017 Inducement Plan will continue to be effective in accordance with their terms.
+If this Proposal 2 is approved by our stockholders, the Amended 2018 EIP will become effective as of the date of the Annual Meeting.
+In the event that our stockholders do not approve this Proposal 2, the Amended 2018 EIP will not become effective and the 2018 EIP will continue in its current form.

-Why You Should Vote for the 2018 EIP
+Why You Should Vote for the Amended 2018 EIP

-The 2018 EIP Combines Compensation and Governance Best Practices
+The Amended 2018 EIP Combines Compensation and Governance Best Practices

-The 2018 EIP includes provisions that are designed to protect our stockholders' interests and to reflect corporate governance best practices including:
+The Amended 2018 EIP includes provisions that are designed to protect our stockholders' interests and to reflect corporate governance best practices including:

-• Stockholder approval is required for additional shares.
-The 2018 EIP does not contain an annual "evergreen" provision.
-The 2018 EIP authorizes a fixed number of shares, so that stockholder approval is required to issue any additional shares.

-- Repricing is not allowed.
-The 2018 EIP prohibits the repricing of stock options and stock appreciation rights without prior stockholder approval. - No discounted stock options or stock appreciation rights.
-All stock options and stock appreciation rights granted under the 2018 EIP must have an exercise price equal to or greater than the fair market value of our common stock on the date the stock option or stock appreciation right is granted. - Reasonable share counting provisions.
-In general, when awards granted under the 2018 EIP lapse or are canceled, the shares reserved for those awards will be returned to the share reserve and be available for future awards.
+- Stockholder approval is required for additional shares.
+The Amended 2018 EIP does not contain an annual "evergreen" provision.
+The Amended 2018 EIP authorizes a fixed number of shares, so that stockholder approval is required to issue any additional shares. - Repricing is not allowed.
+The Amended 2018 EIP prohibits the repricing of stock options and stock appreciation rights without prior stockholder approval. - No discounted stock options or stock appreciation rights.
+All stock options and stock appreciation rights granted under the Amended 2018 EIP must have an exercise price equal to or greater than the fair market value of our common stock on the date the stock option or stock appreciation right is granted. - Reasonable share counting provisions.
+In general, when awards granted under the Amended 2018 EIP lapse or are canceled, the shares reserved for those awards will be returned to the share reserve and be available for future awards.
 However, any shares received from the exercise of stock options or withheld for taxes will not be returned to our share reserve. - Minimum vesting requirements.
-The 2018 EIP provides that no award may vest until at least 12 months following the date of grant of such award, except that up to 5% of the share reserve of the 2018 EIP may be subject to awards that do not meet such vesting requirements. - Limit on non-employee director compensation.
-The aggregate value of all cash and equity-based compensation granted or paid by us to any individual for service as a non-employee director of the Board with respect to any fiscal year of the Company will not exceed (i) a total of \$200,000 with respect to any such cash compensation and (ii) \$800,000 in total value with respect to any such equity-based compensation (including awards granted under the 2018 EIP and any other equity-based awards), calculating the value of any such awards based on the grant date fair value of such awards for financial reporting purposes. - Awards subject to forfeiture/clawback.
-Awards granted under the 2018 EIP will be subject to recoupment in accordance with any clawback policy that we are required to adopt pursuant to the listing standards of any national securities exchange or association on which our securities are listed or as is otherwise required by the Dodd-Frank Wall Street Reform and Consumer Protection Act or other applicable law.
-In addition, the Board may impose other clawback, recovery or recoupment provisions in an award agreement, including a reacquisition right in respect of previously acquired shares or other cash or property upon the occurrence of cause. - Restrictions on dividends.
-The 2018 EIP provides that (i) no dividends or dividend equivalents may be paid with respect to any shares of our common stock subject to an award before the date such shares have vested, (ii) any dividends or dividend equivalents that are credited with respect to any such shares will be subject to all of the terms and conditions applicable to such shares under the terms of the applicable award agreement (including any vesting conditions), and (iii) any dividends or dividend equivalents that are credited with respect to any such shares will be forfeited to us on the date such shares are forfeited to or repurchased by us due to a failure to vest.
+The Amended 2018 EIP provides that no award may vest until at least 12 months following the date of grant of such award, except that shares up to 5% of the share reserve of the Amended 2018 EIP may be issued pursuant to awards that do not meet such vesting requirements. - Limit on non-employee director compensation.
+The aggregate value of all cash and equity-based compensation granted or paid by us to any individual for service as a non-employee director of the Board with respect to any fiscal year of the Company will not exceed (i) a total of \$200,000 with respect to any such cash compensation and (ii) \$800,000 in total value with respect to any such equity-based compensation (including awards granted under the Amended 2018 EIP and any other equity-based awards), calculating the value of any such awards based on the grant date fair value of such awards for financial reporting purposes. - Restrictions on dividends.
+The Amended 2018 EIP provides that (i) no dividends or dividend equivalents may be paid with respect to any shares of our common stock subject to an award before the date such shares have vested, (ii) any dividends or dividend equivalents that are credited with respect to any such shares will be subject to all of the terms and conditions applicable to such shares under the terms of the applicable award agreement (including any vesting conditions), and (iii) any dividends or dividend equivalents that are credited with respect to any such shares will be forfeited to us on the date such shares are forfeited to or repurchased by us due to a failure to vest.